|At a Glance|

 “The online format was very convenient.
 All readings were provided and accessed online through the UNSW library.
 You really didn’t need to leave your seat!
 (Kay Kariatlis, Cronulla, NSW, Class of 2017)”

-The Graduate Certificate in Ocular Therapeutics program at UNSW is accredited by the Optometry Council of Australia and New Zealand (OCANZ), and consists of two courses: OPTM 7213: Ocular Therapy 1 and OPTM 7117: Ocular Therapy 2, and culminates with conferral of a degree certificate from UNSW.
+The Graduate Certificate in Ocular Therapeutics program at UNSW is accredited by the Optometry Council of Australia and New Zealand (OCANZ), and runs over 12 months.
+Completion of the core courses Ocular Therapy 1 and Ocular Therapy 2 culminates with conferral of a degree certificate from UNSW.

 Length of Program: It is recommended that all components of the program be completed over the course of 12 months, with a maximum enrolment time of 36 months.